appcelerator-modules/ti.omniture/documentation/mediaTracker.md

 ## Description

-An _omniture_ module object which represents an Omniture Media Tracker.
+An _omniture_ module object which represents an Omniture media tracker.

-_Ti.Omniture.MediaTracker_ automatically tracks [Ti.Media.VideoPlayer][] events such as start, stop, and pause.
+_Ti.Omniture.MediaTracker_ automatically tracks [Ti.Media.VideoPlayer][] events, such as start, stop, and pause.

-This prevents you from needing to manually track these events and call the open, play, stop, and close methods directly.
+This prevents you from needing to manually track these events and call the `open`, `play`, `stop`, and `close` methods directly.

 Properties can be set on the _Ti.Omniture.MediaTracker_ object in two ways:

-1. Set Properties by passing them as a dictionary of key value pairs to the `startMediaTracker` method.
+1. Set properties by passing them as a dictionary of key/value pairs to the `startMediaTracker` method.
-2. Set Properties by setting them on the _Ti.Omniture.MediaTracker_ object returned by the `startMediaTracker` method
+2. Set properties by setting them on the _Ti.Omniture.MediaTracker_ object returned by the `startMediaTracker` method.

 ## Omniture Resources